Weberistic/uSupport-documentation/docs/features/ticketStatus.md

 The documentation is still a work in progress.
 More details is coming soon.

 # Ticket statuses
-The ticket status helps track the progress and provide visibility into where the ticket stands in terms of resolution
+The ticket status helps track the progress and provide visibility into where the ticket stands in terms of resolution.

 ## Overview
 A ticket status have two properties that can be used.